dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

 4. Add item feature `android:visibility="Gone"` to our gridview in `activity_playback_protocol.xml`
 5. Adjust the button color by replacing `android:background="@android:color/yellow"` with `android:background="@android:color/transparent"` in `button_gridview_item.xml`.

 Now we can continue.
-As we known from section 1, there are four camera modes and each of them allows or prevents certain functions to be invoked.
+As we know from section 1, there are four camera modes and each of them allows or prevents certain functions to be invoked.
 To increase clarity for users, developers should adjust the UI components based on the current camera status.
 Let's add some buttons in `activity_playback_protocol.xml`.

 ~~~xml
 	<RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"